Damore'ea Stringfellow

 Damore’ea Denzell Stringfellow (born October 18, 1994) is an American football wide receiver for the Carolina Cobras of the National Arena League (NAL).
 He played college football at the University of Washington and the University of Mississippi.
 He signed with the Miami Dolphins as an undrafted free agent in 2017.

-Early years
+Early life

 Stringfellow is the son of Kermit Stringfellow and Khalilah Kerl.
 He attended Rancho Verde High School in Moreno Valley, California, where he played high school football for the Mustangs.
 In his senior season, he earned first-team All-CIF Southern Section Central Division honors and was named third-team All-State.
 After a successful high school career, Stringfellow was named as a 2012 Under Armour All-American.
 He was rated as the 51st best prospect in the country and fourth best recruit in California by ESPN.com, which also ranked him as the sixth best wide receiver in the nation.